 There is a skeleton in the reactor room lying right under the trestle ladder leading to a sparkling fusebox with the pliers still attached to the cover.
 Guess what happens when Artyom touches it?

 Urban Warfare: All your fights and encounters with hostile humans.

 Vader Breath: you breathe very loudly while wearing your gas mask, and more so as the filter gets worn out.

 Villain Has a Point: A Nazi soldier at the Black Station rationalizes atrocities committed by his faction as an acceptable evil that will eventually lead to prosperity of the whole Metro.
 Nazi controlled stations are some of the safest, wealthiest and prosperous ones in the Metro, but are facing empending doom due to aging population.
 Nazis face extinction without expansion, Metro faces extinction without a unified government and law.

 Wall of Weapons: Gun shops have their inventory tacked on for everyone to see.

 Was Once a Man: It is hinted that Dark Ones and Librarians are mutated humans.

-Weaksauce Weakness: The Boss in Mook Clothing super tough Nosalises with the glowing eyes in the cave can be briefly stunned and made vulnerable to attack just by shining your flashlight on them, giving you a few seconds to whale on them.
+Weaksauce Weakness: The Boss in Mook Clothing super tough Nosalises with the glowing eyes in the cave can be briefly stunned and made vulnerable to attack just by shining your flashlight on them, giving you a few seconds to attack them.

 Wham Line: The last line of dialogue before the ending cutscene